 A domain email instantly makes you look credible.
 It also signals:

-- You have a real website
+- You have a real creator website

 - You care about professionalism